 The busier I’ve become, the more I’ve realized it’s necessary to block time for everything.
 I’ll even look at the week ahead and ballpark how many hours I’ll need to complete work tasks.
-Whenever someone wants some of my time, I tell them to check my calendar.
+Then, whenever someone wants some of my time, I tell them to check my calendar.
 If a slot is open, that’s when we talk.

 Allocating time for both work and personal tasks on a calendar where you can see everything at once will help you keep balance in your life.

 4. Use the right form of communication for the task at hand.

 When your time is limited, communicating quickly and effectively is vital.